v-natalia/setup-fixes/fixes.md

 gh auth logout
 ```

-Say yes to the prompt asking to confirm that you want to logout.
+Say yes to the prompt asking to confirm that they want to logout.
 Then, copy this line

 ```